 Description of activities undertaken during the assessment

 The HTA's regulatory requirements are set out in Appendix 1.
-A desk-based assessment of the documents submitted as part of the licence application was conducted.
+A desk-based assessment of the documents submitted as part of the licence application was conducted, followed by an on-site visit.